Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 1️⃣ Continue along the Rathnapura / Palabaddala route, go 1 km downhill, and rest overnight at Adiyamalathanna Ambalama, then return to the trailhead the next morning.

-2️⃣ Start the Dahanakanda Mukkuwaththa trail immediately and try to reach Paradise Falls before night.
+2️⃣ Start the Daehenakanda Mukkuwaththa trail immediately and try to reach Paradise Falls before nightfall.

 ⏳ Time was very limited.
 Darkness comes early in thick forests, especially with rain.